radius-project/docs/docs/content/guides/author-apps/kubernetes/howto-yaml-base-support/index.md

 type: docs
 title: "How-To: Migrate from existing Kubernetes resources"
 linkTitle: "Migrate using Kubernetes YAML"
-description: "Learn how to migrate to a Radius container using existing Kubernetes YAML configurations"
+description: "Learn how to migrate resources to Radius using existing Kubernetes YAML configurations"
 weight: 500
 categories: "How-To"
 tags: ["containers","Kubernetes"]
 ---

-This guide will provide an overview of how to migrate your existing Kubernetes resources from [Kubernetes YAML](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#writing-a-deployment-spec).
+This guide will provide an overview of how to:

+- Migrate your existing Kubernetes applications and resources using [Kubernetes YAML](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#writing-a-deployment-spec)
+- Apply Kubernetes-specific configurations to your application resources using Radius

 ### Prerequisites